·

 Safe

-Sri Lanka is an extremely safe country and I have always felt comfortable here even when travelling solo.
+Sri Lanka is a remarkably safe country, and I have always felt comfortable here, even when travelling solo.

 Visas for Digital Nomads in Sri Lanka